apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

 Conversion to Arrow Table
 -------------------------

-You can call :meth:`DataFrame.toArrowTable` to convert a Spark DataFrame to a PyArrow Table.
+You can call :meth:`DataFrame.toArrow` to convert a Spark DataFrame to a PyArrow Table.

 .. literalinclude:: ../../../../../examples/src/main/python/sql/arrow.py
     :language: python
     :lines: 37-49
     :dedent: 4

-Note that :meth:`DataFrame.toArrowTable` results in the collection of all records in the DataFrame to the driver program and should be done on a small subset of the data.
+Note that :meth:`DataFrame.toArrow` results in the collection of all records in the DataFrame to the driver program and should be done on a small subset of the data.
 Not all Spark data types are currently supported and an error can be raised if a column has an unsupported type.

 Enabling for Conversion to/from Pandas
 --------------------------------------